Emoney2002/Movie_prediction/README.md

 timestamp: The timestamp when the rating was given.

 Exploratory Data Analysis (EDA)
-We performed EDA on the movies and ratings datasets to gain insights:
+I performed EDA on the movies and ratings datasets to gain insights:

 Rating Distribution: Most ratings are concentrated around 3 to 5 stars.

 Genre Popularity: The most common genres are Drama, Comedy, Thriller, and Romance.

-Basic Statistics: We calculated summary statistics like mean and standard deviation of user ratings and checked for missing values (none were found).
+Basic Statistics: I calculated summary statistics like mean and standard deviation of user ratings and checked for missing values (none were found).

 Recommendation Model
 We implemented a K-Nearest Neighbors (KNN) model to build a collaborative filtering-based recommendation system.